rkshockey/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML gives inherent meaning to the content, and is useful in designing a page that is good for both SEO and screen-readers.
+Most of the tags you learn early on, with the exception of div and span, are semantic HTML.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block forces the content after it to a new line, inline does not.
+Inline does not use top/bottom margin and padding, unlike block.

 3. What are the 4 areas of the box model?

+Margin, border, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It works on the cross-axis; vertical for row, horizontal for column.

 5. Explain why git is valuable to a team of developers.

+Git allows for work to be done on a different branch than a main project, so that small changes are not put into the working model of your website until the new feature or design is complete and you're ready to merge.
+In addition, multiple people can be working on different sections of a project simultaneously.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.